CODE Terms and Conditions

 a.
 CODE will use all reasonable endeavours to ensure that the Membership Services that the Member has subscribed for will be performed substantially in accordance with the terms of the Agreement and using reasonable care and skill.

-e.
-If the Subscribed Services do not conform with the obligations set out in Conditions 4.a to 4.c, CODE will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly.
+h.
+If the Subscribed Services do not conform with the obligations set out in Conditions 4.a to 4.e, CODE will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly.
 Such correction or substitution constitutes the Member’s sole and exclusive remedy for any breach of such obligations.
-Not withstanding the foregoing, CODE:
+Notwithstanding the foregoing, CODE:

 (i) does not warrant that the Member’s use of the Subscribed Services will be uninterrupted or error free; or that the Membership Services, Documentation, Member Content and/or the information obtained by the Member through the Subscribed Services will meet the Member’s requirements; and